zf-fr/zfr-rest/README.md

 Starting from ZfrRest 0.4+, there is actually nothing in common between those two libraries.
 Apigility is a full-blown module that does a lot of things, from headers negotiation, automatic rendering, link generation, a code-generator...
-On the other hand, ZfrRest is the bare metal, and leave most of the responsability and power to you.
+On the other hand, ZfrRest is the bare metal, and leave most of the responsibility and power to you.

 ## Documentation